Samuel Bill

+Early life

 Bill was raised in Ballymacarrett Presbyterian Church, east Belfast, but was most notably associated with Island Street Belfast City Mission Hall.
 His interest in missionary work was sparked by a visit to Belfast by Dwight L. Moody and Ira D. Sankey in 1874.
 He attended the Harley Missionary Training College in London, then under the leadership of Henry Grattan Guinness; and travelled to Nigeria to commence a work amongst the Ibeno people in 1887.
-The mission base was founded on the banks of the Qua Iboe River, and this base gave the name to the independent interdenominational mission that Bill founded.
+The mission base was founded on the banks of the Qua Iboe River, and this base gave the name to the independent interdenominational mission that Bill founded in 1890.
+Bill was seen as a practical missionary, learning the Efik language, working with the Ibeno people, planting crops and running a trading station.

+He was created a Member of the British Empire in 1938.

+Legacy

 Bill was a contemporary of Mary Slessor.
-Although not as well known as his Scottish counterpart, Bill's legacy is twofold.
-First, many historians of the Irish evangelical missionary movement note that he was one of the most influential men of his time, inspiring many in Ireland to overseas Christian service.
+Although not as well known as his Scottish counterpart, Bill had a considerable impact.
+Many historians of the Irish evangelical missionary movement note that he was one of the most influential men of his time, inspiring many in Ireland to overseas Christian service.
 The Qua Iboe Mission grew to be one of the largest and most successful missions in the UK.

-Secondly, the church that he founded, the Qua Iboe Church has grown to considerable proportions, numbering at least 2 million strong in 2007, and his memory is still strongly revered by many Nigerian Christians today.
+The denomination that he founded, Qua Iboe Church has grown to considerable proportions.
+Today known as the United Evangelical Church, it numbered at least 2 million in 2007.
+Bill's memory is revered by many Nigerian Christians today.

 A theological college at Abak in southern Nigeria is named in his honour.